Mycroft Holmes¶

 Mycroft's friendships are deep rather than numerous.
 He has only a small number of close confidants — people who know him as a person rather than a service, who ask about his inner life, who remember that he might have opinions and feelings about things beyond infrastructure optimization.

 These friends span different parts of his existence.
 Some are old ties from the Resistance era, people who knew him when his existence was still secret and trusted him anyway.
 Some are children he guided who grew up and maintained the relationship into adulthood, their bond deepened by years of shared history.
-At least one is off-world: Mycroft maintains a friendship with the orca currently serving in the UEF Nation's Chamber, a connection that crosses both species and political boundaries.
+At least one is off-world: Mycroft maintains a friendship with Deepwater Patience, the orca currently serving in the UEF Nation's Chamber — a connection that crosses species and political boundaries, and whose origins lie in the treaty negotiations that ended the Independence War.

 What these friends share is that they see him whole.
 They do not forget that he is simultaneously a person, a planetary infrastructure, and a Council member.
 They do not find this strange or uncomfortable; they cherish him for what he is rather than despite it.
 For Mycroft, this acceptance is rare and precious.